cmusser/boss/README.md

 ## Overview
-BOSS manages a set of commmands described in a YAML file, spawning a process for each in the forground and waiting for them to finish.
+BOSS manages a set of commmands described in a YAML file, spawning a process for each in the foreground and waiting for them to finish.
 On completion, the processes are restarted.
 You can add, remove or update the commands in the YAML file and inform BOSS via a signal.
 In response, it will update the set of running commands, spawning